VIN-EET-TEC/Python-Projects/Extracting Stock Data Using Web Scraping/README.md

 These are the following tags which are used while creating HTML tables.

-- <table>: This tag is a root tag used to define the start and end of the table.
+- &lt;table>: This tag is a root tag used to define the start and end of the table.
 All the content of the table is enclosed within these tags.

 - <tr>: This tag is used to define a table row.
 Each row of the table is defined within this tag.